World Severely Off Track To Limit Planet-heating Emissions: UN - UrduPoint

 World Severely Off Track To Limit Planet-heating Emissions: UN

-Paris, (APP - UrduPoint / Pakistan Point News - 14th Nov, 2023) The world is "failing to get a grip" on climate change, the UN warned Tuesday, as an assessment of current climate pledges shows only minor progress on reducing emissions this decade.
+Paris, (APP - UrduPoint / Pakistan Point News - 15th Nov, 2023) The world is "failing to get a grip" on climate change, the UN warned Tuesday, as an assessment of climate pledges shows only minor progress on reducing emissions this decade.

-In a report released just weeks before high-stakes climate negotiations, the United Nations climate change organisation said the world was failing to act with sufficient urgency to curb greenhouse gas emissions.
+In a report released just weeks before high-stakes negotiations on limiting global warming, the United Nations climate change organisation said the world was not acting with sufficient urgency to curb greenhouse gas emissions.

 With temperatures soaring and 2023 expected to become the warmest year so far in human history, scientists say the pressure on world leaders to curb planet-heating greenhouse gas pollution has never been more urgent.